chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 These are string replacements.
 There are two types: descriptions and names.

 Descriptions are used primarily in the resource reference documentation to help ensure that the same descriptions are applied anywhere and everywhere.
 These are hooked into release notes, resource topics (across all versions) and elsewhere.
-For example, some descriptions apply to the Chef Server API as well as Knife reference docs and also resource docs.
+For example, some descriptions apply to the |api chef server| as well as Knife reference docs and also resource docs.

 Names are proper names.
 For example: